M-i-c-h-a-e-l-W/Multiplayer-Snake/README.md

 - [ ] player can play against each other on a server with a login (server and login issues)
 - [ ] difference between user and admin
 - [x] it should be possible to comment the site and communicate with a chatbox
 - [x] player choose their name and colour
+- [x] on a server / playing via internet

 <br> ignore this: <br>
 **Possible TODO´s :** <br>